11ty/11ty-website/src/docs/collections.md

 ### Overriding Content Dates

-You can modify how a piece of content is sorted in a collection by changing it’s default `date`.
+You can modify how a piece of content is sorted in a collection by changing its default `date`.
 [Read more at Content Dates](/docs/dates/).

 ```markdown
 ---